|

 and the

-.
-I am sorry that, as far as athletic
+the cheerleaders.
+I am sorry that, as far

 behind...

-it!
-As with the Nuggets last night at our Palace!
-We did
+with the Nuggets last night at our Palace!
+We

 a good shooting opponent.
 If we had done this at the